vueup/vue-quill/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Reproduction link**
-If applicable, add screenshots to help explain your problem.
+If available, add a link to the source code to help explain your problem.

 **Browser (please complete the following information):**
  - Browser [e.g. chrome, safari]